NextAcademy/nextacademy-oauth2-client/readme.md

 gem 'omniauth-oauth2'
 ```

-2. Add the file in `lib/omniauth/strategies/nextacademy.rb` from this repo to the same path in your application.
+2. Add the file `lib/omniauth/strategies/nextacademy.rb` from this repo to the same path in your application.
 (The path design is suggested by omniauth's dev.)

-3. Add the file in `config/initializer/omniauth.rb` from this repo to the same path in your application and change the client ID and client Secret if necessary.
+3. Add the file `config/initializer/omniauth.rb` from this repo to the same path in your application and change the client ID and client Secret if necessary.